-Evelyn Keyes (Johnny O’Clock 1947, The Killer Who Stalked New York 1950, Iron Man 1951, Hells Half Acre 1954) who has a natural gutsy ‘real woman’ sex appeal plays a repressed suburban California housewife Susan Gilvray married to the older John (Sherry Hall)who works nights as a late night radio host.
+Evelyn Keyes (Johnny O’Clock 1947, The Killer Who Stalked New York 1950, Iron Man 1951, Hells Half Acre 1954) who has a natural gutsy sex appeal plays a repressed suburban California housewife Susan Gilvray married to the older William (Emerson Treacy)who works nights as a late-night radio host.

 One night she sees a prowler outside her house and calls the police to come Webb Garwood ( Van Heflin) and his partner Bud Crocker (John Maxwell) show up to investigate but don’t find anyone lurking around.
 There’s something seedy and intrusive about Webb who shows up a second time Susan is more like a shut in and so she invites Webb in for a cup of coffee.

-Of course Webb makes a play for Susan as he had already set his sights on her during the initial call.
-The two wind up in having an affair, until her husband John gets a clue that somethings going on.
+Of course, Webb makes a play for Susan as he had already set his sights on her during the initial call.
+The two wind up having an affair, until her husband John gets a clue that something’s going on.
 Susan ends it with Webb and he quits the police force.

-Webb concocts a plan to murder John making it look like he is accidentally shot dead during what would be thought to be another prowler incident.
-At the inquest John’s death is ruled an accident.
+Webb concocts a plan to murder William making it look like he is accidentally shot dead during what would be thought to be another prowler incident.
+At the inquest, John’s death is ruled an accident.

 Webb Garwood: “I didn’t do it, Susan.
 I’ll swear that by the only thing I ever really loved and that’s you.”